 Master of Arts in Liberal Studies

 The Master of Arts in Liberal Studies (MALS) is an interdisciplinary graduate program in the liberal arts and sciences.
-An alternative to the highly specialized course of study in the field of graduate studies, which is a flexible, individually designed program.
+An alternative to the highly specialized course of study in the field of traditional graduate programs, which is an alternative to a flexible and rigorous program.
 While the MALS degree does not focus on a specific vocational or professional direction, it can prepare students for a range of career options and further study.
 The program then attracts a diverse group of bright and intellectually curious students of varied interests, ages, and backgrounds who are motivated to learn and who wish to pursue learning with similarly motivated students and faculty members.
 In short, the program advocates has lifelong commitment to learning.www.reed.edu/MALS .

 The MALS curriculum incorporates a broad spectrum of courses in liberal studies: humanities, history and the social sciences, the arts, and mathematics and science.
 Graduate races are offered in the evenings and summers.
 These courses are frequently interdisciplinary in nature and are taught by Reed faculty members from various departments.
 There are three half-runs in each race, and one full-length race, along with an additional half-unit evening run, in the summer term.
 With the exception of the accelerated summer term, graduate races meet one and one-half hours a week for the duration of the semester.
 MALS students also select from 300- and 400-level undergraduate courses, with the instructor's consent, for their degree program,

 MALS courses are conducted as a group between 6 and 10 students, with a maximum enrollment of 15 and a minimum of 5.
 At least one MALS course is termed as liberal studies core.
 These courses are explicitly interdisciplinary and written-intensive.
 We strongly encourage new students to take part in the first year of the MALS program, preferably before applying for formal candidacy (see "MALS Student Admission").
-Liberal studies core courses scheduled for the 2014-15 academic year are "Politics, Culture, and the Great Depression" in fall, "Islam in the Modern World" in spring, and "American Dead and Undead" in summer 2015.
+Liberal studies core courses scheduled for the 2015-16 academic year are "Turn-of-the-Century Vienna and Prague" in fall, "Transformation and Identity in the Roman Empire" in spring, and "Classical Traditions and Receptions" in summer 2016 .

 Race Load and Progression

-Almost all MALS students is waiting part-time; full-time status requires concurrent enrollment in both undergraduate courses and graduate courses, and can be difficult to sustain for every week of the program.
+Almost all MALS students is waiting part-time; Full-time status requires concurrent enrollment in both undergraduate courses and graduate courses, and can be difficult to sustain for every week.
 Full-time enrollment in a regular semester is three units; half-time enrollment is one and one-half units.
 In the accelerated summer term, one unit is considered half-time enrollment; one and one-half units is full-time.
 While most students take three to six years to graduate, it is possible to complete the program in two years.
 The yearly course load for graduate students.
 There is no minimum or maximum course load, however, and students are not required Complementing this flexibility in progression,

 - If a student does not complete a course within three consecutive semesters, the student must submit a petition to continue in the program to the Committee on Graduate Studies by the last day of classes of the third term of nonenrollment.
 The petition for continuation must include enrollment in at least one of the next two semesters, a statement of continued interest, and a proposed time frame for completing the program.
 A student who does not meet these criteria and who wishes to continue study at a later date must reapply for admission to the program.

 - Students are expected to complete the MALS degree within six years of candidacy acceptance.
-Petitions to extend the time for degree completion must be approved in advance by the Committee on Graduate Studies.
+Petitions to extend the time for degree completion must be approved in advance of the degree paper semester by the Committee on Graduate Studies.